 Q: What is the Customer Service Charge for?

-A: The Customer Service Charge recovers all administrative costs associated with an ongoing billing and collections system.
+A: The Customer Service Charge recovers all administrative costs associated with an ongoing billing and collections system, and a portion of the cost to treat inflow and infiltration (I&I) from storm and ground water.
 All user classes are charged this fee.

 Q: What is the average winter water use (AWWU)?